wazo-platform/wazo-doc/source/system/wazo-confd/developer.rst

-.. _xivo-confd-developer:
+.. _wazo-confd-developer:

 ==============================
-Developer's Guide (xivo-confd)
+Developer's Guide (wazo-confd)
 ==============================

-xivo-confd resources are organised through a plugin mechanism.
+wazo-confd resources are organised through a plugin mechanism.
 There are 2 main plugin categories:

 Resource plugins
     A plugin that manages a resource (e.g. users, extensions, voicemails, etc).
 A resource plugin